PacktPublishing/Practical-Test-Driven-Development/README.md

-# AMP: Building Accelerated Mobile Pages
+# Practical Test-Driven Development using C# 7
-This is the code repository for [AMP: Building Accelerated Mobile Pages](https://www.packtpub.com/web-development/amp-building-accelerated-mobile-pages?utm_source=github&utm_medium=repository&utm_campaign=9781786467317), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Practical Test-Driven Development using C# 7](https://www.packtpub.com/web-development/practical-test-driven-development-using-c-7?utm_source=github&utm_medium=repository&utm_campaign=9781788398787), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.
 ## About the Book
-Google introduced the Accelerated Mobile Pages (AMP) project to give mobile users lightning-fast response times when accessing web pages on mobile devices.
-AMP delivers great user experiences by providing a framework for optimizing web pages that otherwise would take much longer to load on a mobile platform.

-This book shows how to solve page performance issues using the mobile web technologies available today.
-You will learn how to build instant-loading web pages, and have them featured more prominently on Google searches.
-If you want your website to succeed on mobile, if you care about SEO, and if you want to stay competitive, then this book is for you!
-You will go on a mobile web development journey that demonstrates with concrete examples how to build lightning-fast pages that will keep your visitors on-site and happy.
-This journey begins by showing how to build a simple blog article-style web page using AMP.
-As new concepts are introduced this page is gradually refined until you will have the skills and confidence to build a variety of rich and interactive mobile web pages.
-These will include e-commerce product pages, interactive forms and menus, maps and commenting systems, and even Progressive Web Apps.
+Test-Driven Development (TDD) is a methodology that helps you to write as little as code as possible to satisfy software requirements, and ensures that what you've written does what it's supposed to do.
+If you're looking for a practical resource on Test-Driven Development this is the book for you.
+You've found a practical end-to-end guide that will help you implement Test-Driven Techniques for your software development projects.

+You will learn from industry standard patterns and practices, and shift from a conventional approach to a modern and efficient software testing approach in C# and JavaScript.
+This book starts with the basics of TDD and the components of a simple unit test.
+Then we look at setting up the testing framework so that you can easily run your tests in your development environment.
+You will then see the importance of defining and testing boundaries, abstracting away third-party code (including the .NET Framework), and working with different types of test double such as spies, mocks, and fakes.

+Moving on, you will learn how to think like a TDD developer when it comes to application development.
+Next, you'll focus on writing tests for new/changing requirements and covering newly discovered bugs, along with how to test JavaScript applications and perform integration testing.
+You’ll also learn how to identify code that is inherently un-testable, and identify some of the major problems with legacy applications that weren’t written with testability in mind.

+By the end of the book, you’ll have all the TDD skills you'll need and you’ll be able to re-enter the world as a TDD expert!

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.